Uvalde school shooter texted a teenaged girl 'Ima go shoot up a(n) elementary school' before massacre

 How the shooting unfolded

 The gunman, identified as Salvador Ramos by officials, shot his grandmother in the face before driving to Robb Elementary, a second through fourth grade school, to carry out the attack, Gov. Abbott said.
-The grandmother, who called 911, remains in a hospital.
+Officials said the grandmother, who called 911, remains in a hospital -- as do five victims from the school.

 Soon after that initial shooting, police got a 911 call about a vehicle that had crashed near the school and someone armed with a rifle heading inside, Olivarez told CNN in an interview Wednesday morning.
 The man was wearing a "tactical vest carrier with no ballistic panels," Olivarez said.